All Episodes

 She's too new.

-By the way, it was this incident that was one of two that reputedly caused Timothy McVeigh to go over the edge when he saw what was happening with the full force of the federal government being used in this way to attack religious people.
+By the way, it was this incident that was one of two that reputedly caused Timothy McVeigh to go over the edge when he saw what was happening with the full force of the federal government being used in this way to attack religious people under the guys they were cooks and freaks and there was child abuse going on in there.

-So Janet Reno burned the place down, and lots of people died, including the children.
+So Janet Reno burned the place down and lots of people died, including the children.

 Well, this required oversight.

-And during the investigation, which I naively believed was, because I mean John Conyers, Democrats ran everything back then, so I figured what was going to happen was an effort to cover up for Janet Reno.
+And during the investigation, which I naively believed was, because I mean, John Conyers, Democrats ran everything back then.

-Because they circled the wagons.
+Because they circle the wagons.

 They protect each other.